brev/numenta-web/numenta.com/pages/blog/2012/10/07/wait-the-brain-is-a-bloom-filter.md

 SDRs, core to Numenta's Cortical Learning Algorithm, are the way we represent and recognize inputs in a system like Grok:

-"The concept of SDRs comes from neuroscience, where sometimes it is called "sparse coding.
-SDRs are the language of brains in the same way that bytes and "words are the language of digital computers.
-Sparse distributed "representations have several desirable properties including high capacity, "graceful degradation, tolerance to errors, and the ability to simultaneously "represent multiple values in one representation.
+> The concept of SDRs comes from neuroscience, where sometimes it is called sparse coding.
+SDRs are the language of brains in the same way that bytes and words are the language of digital computers.
+Sparse distributed representations have several desirable properties including high capacity, graceful degradation, tolerance to errors, and the ability to simultaneously represent multiple values in one representation.

 Both Bloom filters and SDRs store information in data structures called bit arrays (or vectors), long strings where each character is either a one or a